ds-102/sp20/README.md

-# fa19
+# sp20
-The course content for the fall 2019 iteration of DS-102.
+Public course content for the Spring 2020 iteration of DS-102.